Pakistanis: Culture

 The existence of Pakistan as an Islamic state since the 1956 constitution has led to the large-scale injection of Islam into most aspects of Pakistani culture and everyday life, which has accordingly impacted the historical values and traditions of the Muslim-majority population.
 Marriages and other major events are significantly impacted by regional differences in culture but generally follow Islamic jurisprudence where required.
-The national dress of Pakistan is the shalwar kameez, a unisex garment widely-worn, and national dress, of Pakistan.
+The national dress of Pakistan is the shalwar kameez, a unisex garment widely-worn across Pakistan.
 When women wear the shalwar-kameez in some regions, they usually wear a long scarf or shawl called a dupatta around the head or neck.
 The dupatta is also employed as a form of modesty—although it is made of delicate material, it obscures the upper body's contours by passing over the shoulders.
 For Muslim women, the dupatta is a less stringent alternative to the chador or burqa.